awhinery/kcg/compose/README.md

 ### two
 Delete the Grafana section from the docker-compose-clickhouse-collect.yml file.
 It's set up to use provisioning to launch dashboards and data sources, and even if you get it running, it will not allow you to alter dashboards.
-The example dashboards for Clickouse are worthless placeholders, and the Clickhouse Grafana plugin that it's trying to use is the old Altinity version, which could be made to work, but spending energy on that would be less useful than using the newer Clickhouse datasource plugin, which is what you'll use in
+The example dashboards for Clickhouse are worthless placeholders, and the Clickhouse Grafana plugin that it's trying to use is the old Altinity version, which could be made to work, but spending energy on that would be less useful than using the newer Clickhouse datasource plugin, which is what you'll use in
 "real life" anyways.
 I would plan to launch a separate container for Grafana, and you can build dashboards as you see fit.
 (I will make some